gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 MD5 collisions were first demonstrated in 2004, though weaknesses were known earlier.
 SHA1 practical collisions were demonstrated in 2017.
 Both were deprecated by NIST for digital signatures in 2011.
 "Broken" means attackers can generate collisions - different inputs producing the same hash.
 This enables certificate forgery, download tampering, or integrity check bypasses.
-Don't use either for security purposes.
+Do not use either for security purposes.

 ### The Hanging Connection